Dechtman Wealth Management | March 21, 2024

 The key difference is that you make after-tax contributions.
 Your funds now go to your 401k after income taxes are paid.
 From within your 401k account, you’ll select the ETF’s, mutual funds, or other assets in which you want to invest.

-From there, your money will grow tax-free until you’re ready to start making withdrawals in retirement.
+From there, your money has the potential to grow tax-free until you’re ready to start making withdrawals in retirement.
 The money will come out tax free if you’ve had the account for over 5 years and are over the age of 59 1/2.

 The biggest benefit is that you’ve already paid your taxes on these funds.
 So, your contributions and gains are yours to keep, tax-free, when you make qualified withdrawals in retirement.